Bite Records For a MAD in the Digital World

 Figure 8

-But you have to clean up the premolar area before scanning the bite, an added and usually unnecessary step.
+However, you must clean up the premolar area before scanning the bite, an added and usually unnecessary step.

-If you are planning on using a software like SicatAir to compare airway volume at that position compared to maximum intercuspation, then it might be a good idea to leave the silicone and you could even take out the lower part of the bite fork, allowing the patient to bite solidly into the material (Figures 9 to 12).
+If you are planning on using software like SicatAir to compare airway volume at that position compared to maximum intercuspation, then it might be a good idea to leave the silicone, and you could even take out the lower part of the bite fork, allowing the patient to bite solidly into the material (Figs. 9–12).

 Figure 9